 Missing a limb or having a disability that limits your movability can feel scary when faced with today's violence statistics.
-Media coverage does not make adults with disabilities aware they are at a much higher risk of violence than their non-disabled peers.
+Media coverage does not make adults with disabilities aware they may be at a much higher risk of violence than their non-disabled peers.
 According to the Department of Violence and Injury Prevention and Disability:

 * Adults with mental or intellectual impairments are the most vulnerable, with 4.6 times the risk of sexual violence than their non-disabled peers